Homomorphisms between braid groups: The group of even braids

-We already showed that each of the generators for $\B_n^2$ given in the previous paragraph lies in the centralizer of $\bar \rho(\sigma_1^2)$ in $\bar \B_n$.
+We already showed that the image of each of the generators for $\B_n^2$ given in the previous paragraph lies in the centralizer of $\bar \rho(\sigma_1^2)$ in $\bar \B_n$.
 By Lemma~\ref{lemma:magic}, this centralizer is abelian.
 Therefore, the image of $\bar \rho$ is abelian.
-It follows that the image of $\rho$ is abelian, hence it has cyclic image by Lemma~\ref{lem:cycliccyclic}.
+It follows that the image of $\rho$ is abelian, hence it has cyclic image by Lemma~\ref{lem:bn2abel} and the analogue of Lemma~\ref{lem:cycliccyclic} for $\B_n^2$ (the proof is the same).